Human rights in Turkey: 2016 coup crackdown

 After the 2016 Turkish coup d'état attempt, the government of President Recep Tayyip Erdoğan declared a state of emergency and began an ideological purge of government and civil society.
 The government blamed its former ally the Gülen movement for the coup, and had declared it a terrorist organization in late 2015.
 The purge was criticized internationally, including by UN High Commissioner for Human Rights Zeid Ra'ad Al Hussein and U.S. Secretary of State John Kerry, who also condemned the coup attempt.
 Critics said the Turkish government was using terrorist affiliation as a pretense to suppress dissent and punish political opponents of Erdoğan generally.

+Following the failed coup attempt of 15 July 2016, hundreds of thousands suspected of ties to the Gülen movement faced serious human rights abuses.Fethullah Gülen, founder of the movement, died on 20 October 2024 in the United States, where he had resided in self-imposed exile since 1999.
+He denied involvement in the coup and advocated for an impartial international inquiry before his death.

+Reports show that many activities later criminalized were lawful prior to the coup, with most detainees lacking substantial evidence against them.Numerous suspects were denied legal representation, faced severe constraints on their defense rights, and suffered ill-treatment or torture in custody.

+Dismissed public officials were publicly listed, resulting in social and economic ostracism.

+In August 2020, the UN Working Group on Enforced or Involuntary Disappearances reported that at least 100 individuals alleged to be associated with the Gülen movement were subjected to arbitrary arrests, enforced disappearances, and torture.

 The government has alleged affiliation with the Gülen movement or with the Kurdistan Workers' Party (also listed as a terrorist organization) as a reason for firings and arrests.
 The purge has resulted in the dismissal of tens of thousands of government employees, including thousands of police and teachers.
 Arrests have included thousands of members of the military; about a third of the judges in the country; Kurdish activists, mayors, governors, and members of parliament, especially those affiliated with the HDP (which opposed the coup); and journalists.
 More than 50,000 people have been arrested and over 160,000 fired from their jobs.
 Various television stations, radio stations, newspapers, magazines, and publishing houses were shut down, and tens of thousands of passports were revoked.
 A lot of international media attention and international diplomatic negotiations followed the arrest of ten Human Right's defenders in July 2017, and they became known internationally as the Istanbul 10.
-Wikipedia was blocked in Turkey between April 2017 – January 2020.
+Wikipedia was blocked in Turkey between April 2017 and January 2020.